PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 This example shows how a to lazily inject a service.

-This means that the injected service will only be instantiated when it used for the first time.
+This means that the injected service will only be instantiated when it is used for the first time.

 (see the full [example](../../src/examples/_02_injecting_services/LazyInjectionExample.kt))